Thanhngo0812/ThanhNgo0812/README.md

 Designed with scalability and fault tolerance in mind, this project solves the challenges of data consistency in distributed systems using **Event-Driven Architecture** and **Change Data Capture (CDC)** patterns.
 These are the same architectural principles used in core banking and high-frequency trading systems to ensure zero data loss.

 ### 🏗️ System Architecture & CDC Flow
-The system follows the **Database-per-Service** pattern, implementing **Debezium** to capture row-level changes from MySQL Binlogs and stream them to Kafka.
+The system follows the **Database-per-Service** pattern, implementing **Debezium** to capture row-level changes from Database Binlogs and stream them to Kafka.

 ![System Architecture Diagram](https://res.cloudinary.com/dfcb3zzw9/image/upload/v1767682557/Bi%E1%BB%83u_%C4%91%E1%BB%93_kh%C3%B4ng_c%C3%B3_ti%C3%AAu_%C4%91%E1%BB%81.drawio_2_av0pas.png)